akashadhikari/100-days-of-django-archived/logs.md

 - Media files configuration

 **Thoughts** : The idea of user profile initiates a concept of blog social network in this project.
 Its getting more and more interesting.

+## Day 3 : July 12 , 2018

+**Today's Progress** :
+- User registration frontend and backend.
+- Generation of [Profile model objects using Signals](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html) that are triggered during the creation of User model.
+Cool stuff!

+**Thoughts** : Automatically creating the Profile object during User creation by associating profile with the particular User is a cool concept.
+The usage of Signal comes vividly here.